 The memory of the beautiful pink sunrise sky in Bromo captured at Seruni Point got me wondering about how almighty it could be the sunrise from another altitude.
 The next thing I know, I was hooked on Google looking for a reference of travel guide Kawah Ijen (Ijen Crater).
 One of my best friends, Yessi, who by any chance happens to be my recent travel mate along with her husband, Rian, suggested us to join the tour package with starting point from my hometown, Surabaya.
 She could find the tour package as low as IDR 300,000 each person for the trip to Kawah Ijen.
 The trip is including the return transport by car from Surabaya to Kawah Ijen, guide, entrance ticket, breakfast, but no stay at the hotel.
 I am not a fan of tour package, but when I compared the offered price with the budget that I foresaw if we manage our trip by train and include the hotel, the tour package was quite tempting.

-But that was just too good to be true, they charged IDR 100,000 more for foreigner, as for my J, it was quite a hassle and racist.
-Anyway, after some consideration, he, in the end, agreed with the price.
+But that was just too good to be true, they charged IDR 100,000 more for foreigner.
+Anyway, my foreigner friends agreed with the price.
 This good price was eventually attracting more travel mates to join.
 Then we were 7 persons confirmed to visit Kawah Ijen together.

 Lesson learned: When you’re too greedy, you will end up with nothing!